 Whether aware of it of not, when we ignore our fundamental needs we can do harm to ourselves physically, emotionally or spiritually.
 This neglect manifests itself through our energy centers.

 This is why we need to learn to take time to focus on us .
-To learn how to keep ourselves healthy by opening and aligning our 7 chakra energies, the bodies main energy centers, to clear away stagnant or blocked energy, trapped emotions and to ensure our chakra centers are balanced.
+We need to learn how to keep ourselves energetically healthy in the same way we keep ourselves nutritionally healthy.
+We can do this by opening and aligning our 7 main chakras, by clearing away any stagnant or blocked chakra energies and dealing with any chakra imbalance.

-First we need to be aware of how energy works within our body.
-So we will explore details about our bodies Nadi system, or Subtle Bodies, and discover how this energy system is crucial to maintaining our health and well being.
+First let’s look at how energy works within our body.
+We need to understand the function of our bodies Nadi system, or Subtle Bodies, and understand why this energy system is crucial to maintaining our overall health and well being.

-Most people will have heard of the term Chakra but perhaps don’t fully understand how the Chakra energies impact upon the physical body, physical and emotional health and overall well being.
+While most people will have heard of the term Chakra, they perhaps don’t fully understand how Chakra energies impact upon our physical body, our emotional health and our overall sense of well being.

-The word “Chakra” refers to a specific type of energy, with an individual frequency and function for our overall health.
+Each “Chakra” relates to a specific type of energy, with an individual frequency and function for our overall health.

-Each of the 7 major chakras forms a part of a highly complex energy system that flows throughout and surrounds our physical body.
+Each of the 7 main chakras form part of a highly complex energy system that flows throughout and surrounds our physical body.

-The 7 chakra energies combine and mix to supply our body and emotional bodies with energy required to maintain optimal health.
+They also all share the belief that when the 7 chakras emit their energy and these then combine they supply our body and emotional bodies with the energy required to maintain optimal health.

-The following terms help us understand how each chakra energy fits within our complete energetic meridian system and auric field.
+The following terms are listed to help build understanding of how each chakras energy fits within our complete energetic system and makes up our auric field.

 Basic Terminology – What Are Chakras?

 Prana refers to all life force energies.
-They are found in every part of our body.
+These are the energies that are found in every part of our body.